 GA's are required to enroll in and remain enrolled in courses considered appropriate for inclusion in a SLIS approved program of study.
 All GA's must register for at least 6 semester hours of graduate credit in a regular term (audits and courses taken for undergraduate study are excluded).
 The maximum enrollment for a SLIS student is 12 credit hours.
 Audited courses and undergraduate courses count toward the maximum permitted course load, but do not count toward the minimum hours for GA's.

-Submit Application for Graduate Assistantships (pdf) and direct all inquiries to Angela Wright, School of Library and Information Science, 1501 Greene Street, University of South Carolina, Columbia, SC 29208.
-The applicant is welcome to check the status of the selection process at any time by contacting Wright at 803-777-3858 or e-mail her at email@example.com.
+Submit Application for Graduate Assistantships (pdf) and direct all inquiries to Mike Corbo, School of Library and Information Science, 1501 Greene Street, University of South Carolina, Columbia, SC 29208.
+The applicant is welcome to check the status of the selection process at any time by contacting Corbo at 803-777-3858 or e-mail him at firstname.lastname@example.org.

 - Cooper-Davis Fellowship for Under-Represented Groups in Librarianship